nickjackolaisen/BusinessInitiaitive/_posts/statistics/non-profit organizations stats/2023-08-13-non_profit_globalization.md

 ## The International Presence of Non-Profit Organizations

 Non-profit organizations are present and active in almost every corner of the globe.

-According to the [Johns Hopkins Center for Civil Society Studies](https://ccss.jhu.edu/global-ngo-data/), there are approximately **10 million non-governmental organizations (NGOs) worldwide**.

 These organizations range from small, locally-focused groups to large, international entities with a global reach.